 Dry Bag

-If are planning to do any snorkeling or scuba diving, a dry bag is something in which you can protect and keep dry your technical equipment and other items.
+If you are planning to do any snorkeling or scuba diving, a dry bag is something in which you can protect and keep dry your technical equipment and other items.

 Cross-body Purse